R0C0d6/Secure-two-tier-web-app-using-Elastic-Beanstalk/README.md

-# Week 2 of my 12-Week AWS Hands-On Challenge (shoutout to Paula Wakabi)
+# Week 2 of my 12-Week AWS Hands-On Challenge

 A secure, production-style Multi-Tier App using Elastic Beanstalk and learned a ton.
 This is the full story, technical walkthrough, and lessons.